schoeberl/wildcat/doc/README.md

    Assume that the proxy kernel is loaded at 0x8000000 and simply gets the start address from the .elf file.

+## Software Traps

+ * Unaligned memory access can be trapped and handled in SW (Berkeley cores do/did this)
+   * Same can be done for floting point emulation

 ## Some Links

  * Online assembler: <https://riscvasm.lucasteske.dev/>